Be the One to Save Eight Lives

 A single organ, eye, and tissue donor has the potential to save eight lives and help up to 75 more individuals.
 By registering as an organ donor, you can be the one who impacts the lives of so many others.

-Together, UPMC Transplant Services, Donate Life America, and the Center for Organ Recovery & Education (CORE) celebrate the gift of life.
+Together, UPMC staff, transplant recipients, donor families, living donors, and everyone else who makes transplant possible celebrate the gift of life.
 We urge you to be the one who may save eight lives by becoming an organ, eye, and tissue donor.

 Know the Facts

 - On average, one person is added to the transplant waiting list every 10 minutes.

 - Nearly more than 100,000 people in the United States need a lifesaving organ transplant, with thousands more in need of tissue and corneal transplants.

 - Surgeons can transplant a kidney, part of the liver, and bone marrow from living donors.

 Learn about the lifesaving impact organ donors can make.

 Autumn was fighting for her life after being diagnosed with biliary atresia.
 Her father jumped at the opportunity to be the living donor.
 Read about their experience at UPMC Children’s.

 Tammy was diagnosed with chronic obstructive pulmonary disease (COPD).
 Fearful and hesitant at first, Tammy knew that a lung transplant would be her only option.
 Today, she is thankful for her new lungs and thinks often of her donor a 30-year-old Purple Heart recipient and father of two.